Keystone UI improvement

 I don't have a strong opinion either way

 On further thought, I've changed my mind on this: I believe the intersection handles should stay.
 For an image that does have sharp corners to target on, the lack of them would be annoying.
 Not as bad as the other way around (as described above), but still suboptimal.

-#5 Updated by Tobias Ellinghaus over 1 year ago
+#5 Updated by Tobias Ellinghaus almost 2 years ago

 The biggest challenge is probably to deal with the points being close.
 It might make sense to only show those new control points when there is enough space and hide them otherwise.